whummer/smart-data-pipelines/docs/Developing.md

 mode, you can either:

+1) Run the riox services locally using `gulp riox` (preferred method).

+ a) Use a local nginx installation. nginx needs to be compiled with lua support, see
+    infra/nginx/Dockerfile for details.
+As config file you can use infra/nginx/nginx.conf.

+    TODO: Detailed Setup for Mac/Linux.

+ b) Use the kubernetes gateway pod: gateway.development.svc.cluster.local .
+This works only under
+    Linux and most likely **not** with Mac/Boot2Docker, because nginx is trying to reach the services from within the gateway by calling out to the host via the docker bridge (172.17.42.1).
+This method needs to be activated by setting ADD_DEV_HOSTS to "yes" in infra/nginx/nginx-controller.yml

-1) Run the riox services within k8s (`make deploy-services-local`).
+2) Run the riox services within k8s (`make deploy-services-local`).
 This way, the gateway and the services are both within k8s and hence the gateway can directly resolve and contact the services by their DNS names.
 In this method the riox codebase is mounted as a volume from the host development machine into the microservice containers at `/code`.
 NOTE: The npm dependencies in the "riox/hyperriox" base image need to be up-to-date - make sure to run `make build-image` if dependencies are added.

-2) Run the riox services locally (`gulp riox`).

- a) Use the kubernetes gateway pod: gateway.development.svc.cluster.local .
-This works only under
-    Linux and most likely **not** with Mac/Boot2Docker, because nginx is trying to reach the services from within the gateway by calling out to the host via the docker bridge (172.17.42.1).
-This method needs to be activated by setting ADD_DEV_HOSTS to "yes" in infra/nginx/nginx-controller.yml

- b) Use a local nginx installation. nginx needs to be compiled with lua support, see
-    infra/nginx/Dockerfile for details.
-As config file you can use infra/nginx/nginx.conf.

 ## Run the e2e tests